DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 Hint: NoHint

-Explanation: Hedging risk for long position can be attained by taking a short position
+Explanation: Hedging risk for long position can be attained by taking a opposite position which reduces the exposure/risk.
+This opposite position can be a short position.

 Sub Topics: introduction-to-derivatives